PierreTurnbull/BEM/README.md

 #### REM

 * REM is based on the root's font-size, `<html>`, which by default is 16 pixels.
-In order to make things easier _(less calculations)_, `<html>` font size value should be set to 10%, or 62.5%.
+In order to make things easier _(less calculations)_, `<html>` font size value should be set to 10px, or 62.5%.
-* REM is an interesting tool to get propotional values when resizing the page.
+* REM is an interesting tool to get propotional values when resizing a page.
 * REM proportions are kept the same when a user zooms in the page.

 ```CSS